Artyrio226/Artyrio226/README.md

 :man_technologist: About me :
 * I am from Moscow :city_sunrise:
-* I am Java programmer ☕
+* I am a Java programmer ☕

 -----
 ### :hammer_and_wrench: Languages and Tools :